LiskArchive/lisk-migrator/README.md

 | NPM          | 8.3.1 or later |
 | Lisk Core    | 3.1.0 or later |

+**NOTE**: It is important that NodeJS is installed using NVM.
+Please refer our documentation [here](https://lisk.com/documentation/lisk-core/v4/setup/npm.html#node-js-npm).

 ### System requirements

 The following system requirements are recommended to run Lisk Migrator v2.0.0: